Guy Mollet: Algeria

 In the post-war period, Mollet was aware of, and approved of, the fraudulent elections held in French Algeria while the Socialist Naegelen was governor-general of Algeria from 1948 to 1951.
 Like the rest of the French Left, Mollet opposed French colonialism and had supported Mendès-France's efforts in office to withdraw from Tunisia and Morocco, which were granted independence in 1956 by the loi-cadre Deferre.
 Mollet's government was left with the issue of the three French departments of Algeria, where the presence of a million non-Muslim French residents made a simple withdrawal politically difficult.

 At first, Mollet's policy was to negotiate with the National Liberation Front (FLN); he used the campaign slogan "peace in Algeria."
 He emphasized the need for unity between Algeria and France, but pledged to ensure equality of Algerians and French metropole residents.
 Once in office, however, he changed his mind and argued that the FLN insurgents must be defeated before negotiations could begin.
 He removed Jacques Soustelle as Governor-General of Algeria and replaced him with Georges Catroux.

 Mollet's visit to Algiers, the capital of French Algeria, was a stormy one, with almost everyone against him.
 One French settler, André Achiary, planned a violent attack against Mollet, along with a group of "ultras" (right-wing settlers).
 They planned to hire North African assassins so the violence would be blamed on the FLN.
-Fanon, who was providing Achiary's wife with psychiatric treatment, reported the plot to André Mandouze, who informed the French minister of state, Pierre Mendés-France.
+Frantz Fanon, who was providing Achiary's wife with psychiatric treatment, reported the plot to André Mandouze, who informed the French minister of state, Pierre Mendés-France.
 The assassination attempt never took place.

 He was pelted with rotten tomatoes at a demonstration in Algiers on 6 February 1956, a few weeks after he became prime minister.
 About 60,000 European demonstrators were present, and chanted slogans including "Mollet to the gallows!"
 The event was referred to as la journée des tomates ("the day of tomatoes").
-Upon returning to paris, Mollet announced that he would increase French troops in Algeria from about 50,000 to about 500,000, and would replace Catroux with the heavily anti-FLN Robert Lacoste.
+Upon returning to Paris, Mollet announced that he would increase French troops in Algeria from about 50,000 to about 500,000, and would replace Catroux with the heavily anti-FLN Robert Lacoste.
 He introduced a bill requesting "special powers" against the FLN, which passed with a significant majority: 455-76.

 The French soldiers conducted a campaign of counterterrorism, including torture, particularly during the Battle of Algiers (January to October 1957).
 It was too much for most French people, and Mollet's government collapsed in June 1957 on the issue of the taxation to pay for the Algerian War.
 The Secretary of State to Foreign Affairs, Alain Savary, also a SFIO member, resigned because of his opposition to Mollet's hardline stance in Algeria.